Dairyland OVP Devices vs. Competing Technologies

 Spark gap arresters are made of two electrodes separated by a gap, usually filled with air.
 When the voltage between the electrodes exceeds the ability of the air gap to isolate, the current will arc over and flow through the device.
 They are made to respond to lightning, but usually require several hundreds or thousands of volts to arc.
 Spark gap devices cannot carry typical AC fault levels for any significant length of time and are not suitable for use with AC mitigation systems.

-Dairyland’s Over-Voltage Protectors (OVP and OVP2) use high power electronic switching components to isolate DC current in cathodic protection systems from grounding paths.
+Dairyland’s Over-Voltage Protectors (OVP and OVP2) use high power solid-state electronic switching components to isolate DC current in cathodic protection systems from grounding paths.
 They also simultaneously provide a safe grounding path for AC fault and lightning events.
-Normally, the switch remains open and isolates DC current to a specified threshold.
-During a lightning or AC fault event, the switch closes and allows the high current to pass to ground.
-Then the device opens the switch again to return to normal DC isolation mode, an operation that can be repeated virtually indefinitely.
+Normally, the device remains open and isolates DC current to a specified threshold.
+During a lightning or AC fault event, the device closes and allows the high current to pass to ground.
+Once the over-voltage event has cleared, the device returns to normal DC isolation mode.
+This operation can be repeated virtually indefinitely.
 OVP devices are not recommended where steady-state AC exists between the connection points.
-For that specific application, we recommend a decoupler product like the SSD, PCR or PCRH, which are rated to mitigate induced AC.
+For that specific application, we recommend a decoupler product like the SSD, PCR or PCRH, which are designed to mitigate induced AC.